AlxBouras/NeuralRandUCB/README.md

 Please note that the experiments were carried out with an NVIDIA RTX 3080 graphics card, which requires the most up-to-date version of Pytorch (1.11).
 This version may not work on your machine, and you may need to install an earlier version.

-## Experiment 1: NeuralRandUCB performance with different configurations
+## Experiment 1: NeuralRandUCB's performance with different configurations

 To generate the results: